dlaub3/blog/programming/data-structures/common-data-structures.md

 ## Tries

 Tries are a type of tree.
-They are often used for fast word lookup like word completion while your typing.
+They are often used for fast word lookup such as word completion when typing.
 [Tries](https://www.youtube.com/watch?v=zIjfhVPRZCg)

 ## Hash